 El Solario Bike Tours: We did a lot of research on Death Road outfitters and these guys seemed the least likely to kill us and charged a fair price.

 El Bicentennial Hostel, Corioco.
-It’s way up the hill and very basic but, as mentioned, the views are some of the best we have encountered in the last 165 days.
+It’s way up the hill and very basic but, as mentioned, the views are some of the best we have encountered in all of South America.

 Would any of these Bolivian adventures toot your horn?